scsole/arch-linux-setup/README.md

+# Warning

+These scripts have not been updated for a few months.
+Updates are inbound soon.

-# Arch Linux Post-installation Setup
+# Automated Arch Linux Post-installation

 My Arch Linux post-installation setup scripts.